Hrodebert17/LibraryDatabase/readme.md

 Press N to add a new book
 Press L to list all the books
 Press R to remove a book
-Press S to search
+Press S to search a book
 Press Q to quit

 ```

-the second and third line are just warnings complaining because there is not a database avaible which means that the softwere will create one for you.
+The second and third line are just warnings: the software is complaining because there is not a database avaible which means that it will create one for you.
-it is important to know that in the case you are getting this warning when its not the first time using this ui it means that your data got either lost, corrupted or it is unavaible.
+It is important to know that in the case that you are getting this warning (when its not the first time that you are using this UI), it means that your data got either lost, corrupted or it is unavailable.

-we can jump straight to the menu!
+Let's jump straight to the menu!

 #### The keys:
-in total we have 5 possible options each of them has his own reason to be there.
+in total we have 5 possible options: each one of them has their own reason to be there.

-the keys are:
+The keys are:
 - N (this key allows you to add a new book)
 - L (this key allows you to list all the books)
 - R (this key allows you to remove a book)
-- S (this key allows you to filter books and list them)
+- S (this key allows you to filter books and list them, i.e. to search)
 - Q (this key allows you to quit the program)

 ### Documentation

 #### How to add a new book.
-in order to add a new book you will have to press the "N" key, this will show you a dialogue asking you the book title, author and id.
+In order to add a new book you have to press the "N" key.
+This will show you a dialogue asking you the book title, author and ID.
-remember to have an unique id.
+Remember to have an unique ID.

 #### How to remove a book.
-in order to remove a book you will have to know his id and then you can just insert the key "R" wich will ask you the id of the book to remove.
+In order to remove a book you have to insert the key "R".
+Afterwards the program will ask you the ID of the book to remove.
-if the id contains letters it will give you an error if it does not contain letters then it will remove it.
+If the ID contains letters it will give you an error, otherwise it will remove the book selected.

 #### How to list all the books.
-in order to list all the books you will just need to type the key "L" and it will give you a list of all the books.
+In order to get a list of all the books you just have to type the key "L".

 #### How to search for books.
-if you would like to search for a book or all the books of an author you will just have to write the key "S" and then after that the program will ask you if you would like to search a book by his author, title or id.
+If you would like to search for a book or all the books of a certain author you have to write the key "S"; following this, the program will ask you if you would like to search a book by his author, title or ID.

-like this:
+Like this:
 ```
 What you want to search?
-(T = tittle, A = author, i = Id)
+(T = tittle, A = author, i = ID)
 ```
-just type the key corrisponding to your choice and then you can insert the parameter
-to search it.
+Just type the key according to your chioce and then you can insert the parameter to search it.
-example:
+For example:
 ```
 Menu:
 Press N to add a new book
 Press L to list all the books
 Press R to remove a book
-Press S to search
+Press S to search a book
 Press Q to quit
 s
 What you want to search?
-(T = tittle, A = author, i = Id) a
+(T = tittle, A = author, i = ID) a
 Please insert the author you want to search hrodebert